bentomhall/nih-system/homebrewery/world/player-options.md

 The number of attacks increases to three when you reach 11th level in this class and to four when you reach 17th level in this class.
 ### Repeated Strikes
 Beginning at 5th level, you've learned to carry energy from one blow to the next.
 Each time you hit with a weapon attack, you can spend 1 STA to gain a Momentum point.
 If you spent STA as part of the attack, you gain a Momentum point for no additional cost.
 Gathered Momentum is lost when you go at least one minute without making an attack.
+You can have a maximum amount of momentum equal to your level.

 When you hit a target and have one or more Momentum points, you can choose to expend that Momentum.
 When you do so, the target takes extra damage equal to 3 &times; the number of Momentum points expended and must make a Constitution saving throw against your Weapon Mastery DC.
 On a failed saving throw, the target cannot take reactions and makes attacks at disadvantage until the end of your next turn.
 If you expended more than 4 Momentum, the target is stunned for the same duration instead.